-(a) The LAFS must provide unidirectional HEPA-filtered airflow that is designed to minimize the risk of contamination of a sterile compounding environment and should be located out of traffic patterns and away from room air currents that could disrupt the intended airflow patterns inside the PEC.
+(2) The LAFS must provide unidirectional HEPA-filtered airflow and should be located out of traffic patterns and away from room air currents that could disrupt the intended airflow patterns inside the PEC.

-(b) Examples of LAFS are Laminar airflow workbench (LAFW), integrated vertical laminar flow zone (IVLFZ), and Class II biological safety cabinet (BSC).
-Only a suitably designedBSC should be used for preparation of antineoplastic and/or active pharmaceutical ingredient hazardous drugs (API HDs), and the exhaust air must be externally vented.
+(3) Antineoplastic and/or hazardous drug compounding may be conducted in a Class II Biological Safety Cabinet (BSC) or a Compounding aseptic containment isolator (CACI).
+Exhaust air from a BSC must be externally vented.
 External venting is not required if a containment ventilated enclosure (CVE) is configured with multiple (i.e. 2 or more) HEPA filters in series.